-The Central Routes to Influence: The Message and Its Delivery Peripheral Routes to Influence; the Role of Receivers-Targets of Influence.
+The Central Routes to Influence: The Message and Its Delivery Peripheral Routes to Influence; the Role of Receivers-Targets of Influence

 Course Outcomes Assessment CO1 Understand the concepts related to International Business Negotiations.
-A1 CO2 Improve their skills of negotiation and communication, and broaden their understanding of how to deal with diversity in international negotiation.
-A3
+A1

-CO 3 Demonstrate skills as a trained negotiator.
+CO2 Improve their skills of negotiation and communication, and broaden their understanding of how to deal with diversity in international negotiation.
+A3 CO 3 Demonstrate skills as a trained negotiator.
 A3 & A2 CO 4 Can deal with the diversity in International trade negotiations.
 A3 & A2 CO5 It gives an overview of International Business Negotiations.
 A4

-Task Task type Task mode Weightage (%) A1Mid Exam Individual Written 20 A2 Coursera/online course Individual Online learning and assessment 10 A3 Case / Project Individual/Groups Presentations, Report 20 A4 End-term exam Individual Written (short/long) 50
+Task Task type Task mode Weightage (%) A1Mid Exam Individual Written 20 A2 Coursera/online course Individual Online learning and assessment 10 A3 Case / Project Individual/ Groups Presentations, Report 20 A4 End-term exam Individual Written (short/long) 50

 Knowledge dimension / Cognitive dimension L1.
-Remember L2.
-Understand L3.
+Re- mem- ber L2.
+Under - stand L3.
 Apply L4.
 Analyze L5.
 Evaluate L6.
-Create Factual Knowledge CO1 (A2&A3) CO2(A1) CO3(A1) Conceptual Knowledge CO1 (A1) CO3(A3) CO4(A3) Procedural Knowledge CO4(A2) CO4 (A2&A3) Meta Cognitive Knowledge CO5(A3) CO3(A2, A4)
+Create Factual Knowledge CO1(A2 & A3) CO2 (A1) CO3 (A1) Conceptual Knowledge CO1 (A1) CO3 (A3) CO4 (A3) Procedural Knowledge CO4 (A2) CO4 (A2 & A3) Meta Cognitive Knowledge CO5 (A3) CO3 (A2, A4)

-Classroom Teaching, Power Point Presentation, Application in real life situation, Problem Solving, Project, Assignment etc.
+Solving, Project, Assignment etc.

 - E-Resources, Cases, E-Books, Websites, E-Library, Handouts. - Lax, David A. and James K. Sebenius.
-Deal crafting: The Substance of Three- Dimensional Negotiations, Negotiation Journal January 2002, pp.5-28 - Jamal A. Al-Khatiba, AvinashMalshea, MazenAbdulKader.
+Deal crafting: The Substance of Three-Dimensional Negotiations, Negotiation Journal January 2002, pp.5-28 - Jamal A. Al-Khatiba, AvinashMalshea, MazenAbdulKader.
 Perception of unethical negotiation tactics: A comparative study of US and Saudi managers, International Business Review 17 (2008) 78-102.